Hallowed Ground of the Icelanders

 But I digress.
 When the parliament was in session in the high summer during the first centuries of its existence each year Thingvellir turned into a carnival where people from all over the country would dance, drink, trade, gossip eat and be merry in every way.
 Except of course when they were fighting.
 Many young people would find their life partners at this gathering.
 It is well documented that people would do whatever they could to get to Thingvellir and to the 13 regional parliaments which were held during spring and the autumn.
 After all, Iceland was a rural society with bad communications where you spend long winters holed up with just a few familiar faces.
 Meeting new people and get drunk with them was just the ticket.

-17 days long trip to go the party of the year.
+17 days long trip to go to the party of the year?
 No problem

 Nevermind you had to spend up to 17 days of traveling on horseback or on foot to get to the festivities.
-To be fair, the travel time to Thingvellir varied and for some it was just a easy jaunt of 1 – 2 days.
+To be fair, the travel time to Thingvellir varied and for some, it was just an easy jaunt of 1 – 2 days.
 This venue for the highest parliament in the land was selected to be central as possible.
-It´s southern location ensured good weather.
-The river running next to it was diverted for easy access to fresh water and the fields were perfect for camping and grazing of horses.
+Its southern location ensured good weather.
+The river running next to it was diverted for easy access to freshwater and the fields were perfect for camping and grazing of horses.